Do you ever daydream?

 Maybe the next step to building your own kingdom is to focus your heart and soul and mind and strength on someone else’s first.

-I recognized this simple, three-step Bill Gates approach only two months ago.
+I recognized this simple, three-step Bill Gates approach only a short while ago.
 I immediately sat down and strategized how this would apply to my life.
 With lightning bolt clarity, I saw the path forward to implement these three steps in my life.

 I actually implemented this in both my business (raising capital for multifamily and self-storage projects) and my not-for-profit endeavors (to fight human trafficking and rescue its victims).